Use 5 factors such as training and availability to qualify team members as "Recommended" for shifts.

 -

-Click Cancel and assign another team member to the shift
+Click Find Replacement and assign another team member to the shift

 -

-Click OK and override the warning and schedule the team member anyway
+Click Roster anyway and override the warning and schedule the team member anyway.

 5. Stress Profiles